ShengPengYu/MCLPMDA/README.md

 (3).
 As GitHub has upload capacity limit, I did not upload the third party jar package, only uploaded the core code of the project.
 It <br>        can be downloaded directly  from the official web(https://nd4j.org/)<br>

 **3. Usage:**<br>
-To run our method, simply open the "job.java" script in java programming environment or other java IDE tools (e.g. Eclipse) and press<br>
+To run our method, simply open the "Job.java" script in java programming environment or other java IDE tools (e.g. Eclipse) and press<br>
 "Run" button.
 Another option is to run our script using the command line format by two steps: (1)javac Job.java (2) java Job <br>

 **4. Contact:** <br>